 The adhesive is removed manually resulting in a clean die surface.
-The surface is then profiled and removed by grinding to the measured profile.
+The surface is then profiled and the next die can removed by grinding to the measured profile.
+The process is repeated until the desire die is reached.
+This is required as none of the die in the stack will have the same profile.